BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 \subsubsection{Sensor Encoder}

 As in object detection, both semantic and geometric information are essential for trajectory prediction, motivating BEVTraj to adopt a sensor fusion architecture that integrates images and point clouds.
 This raises a critical question: which spatial domain is best suited for representing essential features?
 BEVTraj adopts the BEV space for the following reasons.
 First, since trajectory prediction is conducted in BEV space, this alignment ensures consistency between the prediction output and the feature representation.
 Moreover, Liu et al. \cite{bevfusion} argued that lidar point clouds and camera images are fundamentally different modalities and that fusing them in BEV space is the most appropriate approach.
 Based on these insights, BEVTraj employs BEVFusion \cite{bevfusion}—an off-the-shelf sensor fusion architecture—as the Sensor Encoder to generate a BEV feature map $\mathbf{B}\in \mathbb{R}^{C \times H \times D }$, where H and W denote the spatial dimensions.
-The BEVFusion module can easily be replaced with any other BEV-based fusion model.
+Since BEVTraj follows the BEV paradigm~\cite{lss,bevformer,bevfusion}, it can be seamlessly integrated into modern BEV-based autonomous driving systems.
+Meanwhile, the BEVFusion module serves as an off-the-shelf sensor encoder and can be readily replaced with any alternative BEV-based fusion architecture.

-The BEV representation differs from HD maps in several respects.
-HD maps provide high-level abstractions of static elements (\textit{e.g., dividers, boundaries, and pedestrian crossings}).
-In contrast, BEV representations derived from raw sensor data contain redundant and often irrelevant information due to the dense, image-like nature of the BEV grid.
-Therefore, BEVTraj adopts a strategy that aggregates scene information from $\mathbf{B}$ using deformable attention \cite{deformable}, which dynamically computes offsets to identify key points, enabling the model to selectively extract features essential for trajectory prediction.
-Sections \ref{subsec:iterative_deformable_decoder} and \ref{subsec:loss} provide detailed descriptions of how deformable attention is applied to $\mathbf{B}$ for different purposes.